 As per PRC-006-SERC, PJM expects Transmission Owners and Distribution Providers within the SERC region that are identified in Manual 36 Attachment H to maintain a time delay (from frequency reaching the set point to the trip signal) of at least 6 cycles.
+SERC requires Transmission Owners and Distribution Providers to maintain 30%.

-PJM's UFLS program does not require automatic switching of capacitor banks, transmission lines, or reactors.
+PJM's UFLS program does not require automatic switching of Capacitor banks, Transmission Lines, or reactors.
 However, if a Transmission Owner uses automatic switching in order to control over-voltage as a result of underfrequency load shedding, the Transmission Owner shall inform PJM (NERC.Transmission.Planner@pjm.com), in accordance with PRC-006 R10."

-^{} Must have at least 10% per UFLS setting

-^{} Must have at least 5% per UFLS setting
+^{} Must have at least 10% per UFLS setting Must have at least 5% per UFLS setting